Trickle-down fashion: Von Jhering

+Simmel

-It can be observed that it is not Georg Simmel who invented the trickle-down theory: in his 1904 article this author does not even cite his compatriot, unlike Durkheim seven years earlier.
+Georg Simmel described the trickle-down theory of fashion in his 1904 article.
+He does not cite von Jhering.

 Veblen

 The theory of conspicuous consumption was introduced by Thorstein Veblen in his book The Theory of the Leisure Class.
 The oldest theory of distribution, it poses that people spend money on obtaining luxury goods and services to give an indication of their wealth to other members of society.
 He highlights society's endless quest for novelty maintaining that 'elegance' or elaborateness of dress, and new styles, which are both indicative of expense, are the main drivers of fashion change.
 Each social class imitates the consumption behaviour of the class above it in order to enhance their social status.

 When applied to fashion, this theory states that when the lowest social class, or simply a perceived lower social class, adopts the fashion, it is no longer desirable to the leaders in the highest social class.
 The theory has been associated with later trickle-down theories as importantly, Veblen also observed that the upper classes found more extravagant ways of exercising conspicuous consumption in order to differentiate themselves from the class imitating their original consumption behaviour.